We charge a fee of $18,000 annually, including investment management.

 Investments: There is no real difference between them when it comes to investment management.
 Both portfolios should be rebalanced, invested appropriately and aligned with their target allocation and Investment Policy.

-Client Service: Both clients deserve expedient service from a dedicated advisor, regular meetings, and ongoing financial planning support.
+Client Service: Both clients deserve expedient service from a dedicated advisor, regular meetings, and ongoing planning support.

 Fiduciary Standard: Both clients deserve an advisor who serves as a fiduciary in all circumstances, and for all account types.
 Their advisors should be required to act in the clients’ best interest at all times.